Ukrainian Australians: Organisations

-The Australian Federation of Ukrainian Organisations is the umbrella organisation that represents the Ukrainian community in Australia.
-Each State has a number of Ukrainian community associations, or hromadas.
+The Australian Federation of Ukrainian Organisations is the umbrella organisation and participant in the Ukrainian World Congress that represents the Ukrainian community in Australia.
+Each state has a number of Ukrainian community associations, or hromadas.
 The Ukrainian Council of NSW represents the Ukrainian hromadas in New South Wales.

 The Ukrainian community in Australia was very active in the formation of a variety of cultural organisations, including choirs, folk dancing groups, and arts organisations like the "Ukrainian Artists Society of Australia".

 As well, there are Australian versions of Ukrainian youth organisations such as Plast and the Ukrainian Youth Association.

 In addition, an aged care facility exists, called Kalyna Care, catering to cultural and care requirements of elderly community members.